Hopf symmetry protected topological phases in the vicinity of spin orders: The Hopf term

 The Wess-Zumino-Witten model (without $\mathcal{L}_{\text{int}}$) has been extensively studied~\cite{Witten1984, Knizhnik1984, Francesco1997} and it is well-established that it flows towards the gapless fixed point $\lambda = 8 \pi / \abs{k}$.
 At this fixed point, the model has decoupled left-movers $J_{+}$ and right-movers $J_{-}$ whose equations of motion are

 where $x^{\pm} \defeq x^0 \pm \iu \, x^1$, $\partial_{\pm} \defeq \partial / \partial x^{\pm}$, and

 For both positive and negative $k$, $J_{+}$ and $J_{-}$ have different transformation properties under left-multiplication $U \mapsto g \cdot U$, one being invariant and the other being covariant, i.e., charged.
-As shown in Ref.~\cite{Liu2013}, $J_{\pm}$ will continue to be gapless even when $\SU(2)_R$ is broken with $\mathcal{L}_{\text{int}}$ because the mass term $\sim \tr U^2$ is forbidden by $\SU(2)_L$ and because the different $\SU(2)_L$ charges prevent scattering between $J_{\pm}$ which could also potentially gap the edge states.
+As shown in Ref.~\cite{Liu2013} (cf.\ Ref.~\cite{Xu2013}), $J_{\pm}$ will continue to be gapless even when $\SU(2)_R$ is broken by $\mathcal{L}_{\text{int}}$ because the mass term $\sim \tr U^2$ is forbidden by $\SU(2)_L$ and because the different $\SU(2)_L$ charges prevent scattering between $J_{\pm}$ (e.g., through a scattering term $\sim \tr J_{+} J_{-}$) that could also potentially gap the edge states.
 The SPT Hopf phase therefore has chiral gapless edge states that carry $\SU(2)_L$ charge preferentially in one direction~\cite{Liu2013, Yue2023}.

-The SPT Hopf phase can also be studied by coupling it to an external $\SU(2)$ gauge field $B_{\mu}$.
-This is done through the minimal substitution $U^{-1} \partial_{\mu} U \to U^{-1} \mleft(\partial_{\mu} + \iu B_{\mu}\mright) U$.
+The SPT Hopf phase can also be studied by coupling it to an external $\SU(2)$ gauge field $\mathcal{B}_{\mu}$.
+This is done through the minimal substitution $U^{-1} \partial_{\mu} U \to U^{-1} \mleft(\partial_{\mu} + \iu \mathcal{B}_{\mu}\mright) U$.
 For the Hopf term that describes the SPT fixed point this results in~\cite{Liu2013}: